Konubinix' opinionated web of thoughts

 Prose is the primary artifact

 Prose is richer than code: the why is never translated, and a code comment is not where it lives.
-A comment carrying a why — a system state, a design constraint, a justification of structure — is prose stranded in the wrong file: invisible to the narrative reader, unmoored for the code reader.
+A comment carrying a why — a system state, a design constraint, a justification of structure — is prose stranded in the wrong file: invisible to the narrative reader, out of context for the code reader.
 The reasoning belongs in the paragraph that motivates the block.
 What remains in code is at most a one-liner annotating the line below.

-The reading flow is sacred
+The reader’s flow is sacred

 The reader should glide through the prose uninterrupted, glancing at a code block whenever they want to see how a sentence is concretely coded.
 Everything else — detours, meta-commentary, secondary justifications — is noise and must be removed.
 If something is valuable but breaks the flow — a technical derivation, a self-contained construction whose result the narrative will consume — move it to an annex and link to it from the main narrative at the moment its result is used.